danbev/learning-ai/notes/llm.md

 This is introduced in the paper: https://openreview.net/pdf?id=W1G1JZEIy5_ and is also related sampling of generated tokens, so in the same "category" as top_p and top_k I think.
-It is about controlling perplexity, which is a measure of how well a language model predicts a sample of text.
+It is about controlling perplexity, which is a measure of how well a language model predicts a sample of text (lower is better).

 It sounds like MIROSTAT also uses top_k sampling but unlike traditional top-k sampling, MIROSTAT adaptively adjusts the value of k to control the perplexity.